 - $ 125.00 for the first ten minutes of each video and audio item

 - $ 10.00 for each additional minute of each video and audio item

 - $600.00 for all requests for expedited review for the first ten pages/minutes

 - $ 50.00 per page/minute in excess of the first ten pages/minutes

 - 4. How are filing fees paid?

-- Each month, your firm's Super Account Administrator will receive an email notification that an Advertising Regulation invoice is available in E-Bill via Firm Gateway.
+- Each month, your firm's Super Account Administrator will receive an email notification that an Advertising Regulation invoice is available in E-Bill via FINRA Gateway.
 The Advertising Regulation Invoice will provide detailed transaction charges incurred during the billing period along with the total amount due.
 You may pay your Advertising Regulation fling fees online using E-Bill: